 - Virtual Design Studio (VDS): development of a digital platform for an integrated and coordinated design of green buildings.
 The project involves close collaboration between engineers and architects to develop a designer-oriented software tool for performance-based building system design.

 - BM-IDC: Building monitoring and intelligent diagnosis and control.
 Using a full-scale testbed, a “Virtual Building” based near real-time monitoring system is developed and deployed to collect essential data for fault detection and diagnosis, and improvement of building operation.

-- CHAMPS: Development of combined heat, air moisture and pollutant simulation software for building system design and control optimization.
+- CHAMPS: Development of combined heat, air moisture, and pollutant simulation software for building system design and control optimization.
 The CHAMPS simulation environment includes a whole building model, an enclosure model, an HVAC mode and a room model.
-It is supported by a collection of shared databases of weather, materials and assemblies, pollutants, sources and sinks.
-Reduced-order models will be developed for near-real time simulation in design and predictive control in operation of buildings.
+It is supported by a collection of shared databases of weather, materials and assemblies, pollutants, sources, and sinks.
+Reduced-order models will be developed for near-real-time simulation in design and predictive control in the operation of buildings.